greenelab/deep-review/sections/04_study.md

 diseases [@tag:Scotti2016_missplicing].
 For instance, in Becker muscular dystrophy, a point mutation in dystrophin creates an exon splice silencer that induces skipping of exon 31.
-A recent study found that quantitative trait loci (QTLs) that affect splicing in lymphoblastoid cell lines are enriched within risk loci for schizophrenia, multiple sclerosis, and other immune diseases, implicating mis-splicing as a more widespread feature of human pathologies than previously thought [@tag:Li2016_variation].
+A recent study found that quantitative trait loci that affect splicing in lymphoblastoid cell lines are enriched within risk loci for schizophrenia, multiple sclerosis, and other immune diseases, implicating mis-splicing as a more widespread feature of human pathologies than previously thought [@tag:Li2016_variation].

 Sequencing studies routinely return thousands of unannotated variants, but which cause functional changes in splicing and how are those changes manifested?